 Rio de Janeiro is the second-largest city in Brazil and the most visited place in the country.
 When you think about Rio, the first thing that pops into your mind is probably Copacabana Beach or the Rio Carnival.
-The truth is, there’s so much more to see in the city!
-Based on all of the places I visited during my four-day stay in this fascinating place, I’ve selected some of the best things to do in Rio de Janeiro which I’m sharing with you in this post.
+The truth is, there’s so much more to see in the city and because of that, it should be a part of every Brazil itinerary!
+Based on all of the cool spots I visited during my four-day stay in this fascinating city, I’ve selected some of the best things to do in Rio de Janeiro which I’m sharing with you in this post.

 My first impression after arriving in Rio was that the city is a perfect combination of spectacular tropical nature and a vibrant urban environment.
 In terms of nature, Rio has it all – rainforest-covered mountains which you can hike, winding coastline with many beautiful beaches overlooking the Atlantic Ocean, huge rock formations rising from the ground, and the “Lagoa” lagoon that you can cycle around.
 Rio’s unique landscape makes it possible to see amazing views of the city from many different angles.

 When it comes to architecture and the appearance of the streets, I have to say I was a bit underwhelmed.
 For some reason, I had imagined that the beach promenades in Rio would be lined with flowers, fountains, elegant beach clubs and luxury waterfront resorts.
 This was definitely not the case and the majority of the buildings and streets looked somewhat characterless.
 Don’t get me wrong, it’s still possible to find architectural pearls in Rio, such as the Municipal Theater, Museum of Tomorrow or Parque Lage, but you just need to know where to look.